 ||20 to 120

-(1) - Manual processing rates based on a compilation of SDDCTEA rates for over 200 ECF studies and revalidated as of March 2008.
+(1) - Manual processing rates based on a compilation of SDDCTEA rates for over 200 ECF studies in the mid-2000s.

 (2) - Handheld processing rates based on the Assessment of Automated Processing using Handheld Devices, December 2006; and data collected at Fort Leavenworth.